An overview of accessibility rules in dotCMS

-Accessibility is an important consideration when creating a website.
-Although ExpressionEngine takes care of many accessibility tasks for you, there are still a few that need your attention.
-These are listed below, along with numbered instructions for obeying each rule within ExpressionEngine.
+It is important to become familiar with digital accessibility when creating a website.
+Although dotCMS takes care of many accessibility considerations for you, there are still a few that need your attention.
+Click the tabs above to learn about these rules.

-The documents that you link to on a website must also be formatted to be accessible.
+The documents linked on a website must also be formatted to be accessible.
 This is a function of the file editor used to create the document.
 Some general guidelines include:

 - Create well-formed documents (include paragraph headings and other structural elements)